 Performance Numbers

+Probably should have led with this section, honestly.
 Internal benchmarks show ARM VMs handling web workloads at 20% lower cost compared to equivalent x86 instances.
 Memory-intensive applications see similar savings.
+That’s what makes ARM worth considering for the right workloads.

 Java and .NET applications run natively on the ARM architecture.
-Container workloads using multi-architecture images deploy without modification.
+Container workloads using multi-architecture images deploy without modification—this is often the easiest migration path.

 Migration Considerations